FH-Campus-Wien-WEB/web24-exercise-1/README.md

 1. Reforamt *imdbRating* to be a number

 Finally, put all the movies you chose in one JSON array and return that array instead of the `!dlrow olleH` string.
 To be precise, the array you return will contain three objects, each representing the data of one movie.

+Tip: Use a small tool or online JSON validator to ensure your final JSON is valid before returning it.
+Also, remember to send this JSON as the response directly from your /movies endpoint.

 **Once you have done that, the first test will pass!
 Make sure to check.** Since we did not change anything on the client side, the movie data you return will show up reversed on the web page.